ziminji/objective-c-sql-query-builder/README.md

 ### Documentation

-All classes are heavily documented with [HeaderDoc](http://developer.apple.com/library/mac/#documentation/DeveloperTools/Conceptual/HeaderDoc/intro/intro.html#//apple_ref/doc/uid/TP40001215-CH345-SW1).
-You can get familiar with each class by simply opening its respective ".h" file.
+All classes are heavily documented using [HeaderDoc](http://developer.apple.com/library/mac/#documentation/DeveloperTools/Conceptual/HeaderDoc/intro/intro.html#//apple_ref/doc/uid/TP40001215-CH345-SW1).
+You can get familiar with each class by simply looking at the API or by opening its respective ".h" file.
 You can also find more information on this repository's Wiki.

 ### Tutorials / Examples